ASCHEET/Amazon_Vine_Analysis/README.md

 ## Summary
 This analysis could not conclude a bias in the selected data from the Amazon Major Appliance reviews, Vine reviews did not appear to affect 5-star reviews.
 There were significantly more 5-star reviews from unpaid reviews.

-Additional analysis should be conducted against multiple Amazon review datasets, looking at more of a qualatiive analysis.
-Although 5 star reviews are desirable, they are not always practial.
-Another helpful analysis, would be if there was a time component for understanding, if Vine 5 star reviews with longevity.
-Plotting the 'good votes' over time to see how optimum time a review is used before a new reiew could be added.
+Another helpful analysis would be if there was a time component for understanding effectiveness of reviews.
+For example, if reviews are more read and voted on in the first month or two of the review and if the traffic associated with the review tapers off.
+That can be used to perhaps insert an additional review after a certain amount if time is warranted.
+Plotting the 'good votes' over time to see how optimum time a review is used before a new review could be added.
-Also, an indepth anlaysis of the lower star reviews to determine if there were issues with manufacturing would be value added.
-Using Natural Language Processing, analysis can be performed on items such as "quality", "stopped working", "better" to determine what issues could be addressed.
+Additionally, although 5-star reviews are desirable, too much focus may not always practical.
+An in-depth analysis of the lower star reviews to determine if there were issues with manufacturing would be value added.
+For example, using Natural Language Processing, analysis can be performed on items such as "quality", "stopped working", "better" to determine what issues could be addressed by the manufacturer.